 Evergreen enrollment expected to top 2,000 students, but not by much, official says

-Fall enrollment at The Evergreen State College in Olympia is expected to top 2,000 students, but not by much, the chief enrollment officer for the school told the Board of Trustees at its retreat this month.
+Fall enrollment at The Evergreen State College in Olympia is expected to top 2,000 students, but not by much, the chief enrollment officer told the Board of Trustees at its retreat this month.

-Eric Pedersen told the board that he doesn’t expect enrollment to climb any higher than 2,100 students, and although that doesn’t sound like much of an improvement over last year, it was better than an initial fall forecast of 1,940 students.
+Eric Pedersen told the board that he doesn’t expect enrollment to climb any higher than 2,100 students, but that number is better than an initial fall forecast of 1,940 students.

+Data on Evergreen’s website says there were 2,281 students enrolled in fall 2020.
+The college’s highest enrollment was 4,891 students in the fall of 2009.

 “Things are good,” Pedersen said, but he added: “We’re not going to bounce back to 4,000 students in a heartbeat.”

-The Board of Trustees gathered for its retreat on Sept.
-14 and spent the first portion of the meeting learning about and discussing enrollment at the four-year public liberal arts college.

-Although the college is expecting a modest uptick in students the fall, new President John Carmichael led the board through a very sobering discussion about the challenges facing Evergreen and other colleges and universities throughout the country.
+At the Sept.
+14 retreat, new President John Carmichael led the board through a sobering discussion about the challenges facing Evergreen and other colleges and universities throughout the country.

 He said the college has half the enrollment it had five years ago.
-And out of the 786 four-year public institutions in the country that report enrollment data to the U.S. Department of Education, Evergreen ranks 770th, Carmichael said.
+And out of the 786 four-year public institutions in the country that report enrollment data to the U.S. Department of Education, Evergreen ranks 770th in size, Carmichael said.

 “The enrollment challenge we have is very, very significant,” he said.
 “I know I’m not telling you anything you don’t already know, but I feel it’s important we have it clearly in view and look at it with a steely-eyed gaze as we think about how to move forward.”

-Some of the enrollment decline can be attributed to the pandemic, and Carmichael praised the college for pivoting to the remote learning environment as quickly as it did.
+Some of the enrollment decline can be attributed to the pandemic, and Carmichael praised the college for pivoting to remote learning as quickly as it did.

 He also said the country is so polarized politically there has been a loss of confidence in public institutions, which has become a challenge for some students.